-Rajasthan is the largest state in India (area wise).
-It is a region of rocks, sand dunes, fertile plains and deep wild jungles.
-It is spread over 343,000 sq km.
+Rajasthan is the largest state in India (area wise). it is a region of rocks, sand dunes, fertile plains and deep wild jungles.
+It is spread over343, 000 Sq.
+Km.
 The plains here are level and flat, with rich alluvial loam.
 As we move from northwest towards the southeast the land is more fertile.
 It has hills, woodlands, a number of large rivers fertile plateaus and so on.
 The southwest Rajasthan consists of arid high plateau, broken by hills and cliffs.
 The main crops of Rajasthan are wheat, maize, paddy and sugarcane.
 The fields are irrigated through irrigation dams or deep wells.
-There also some forest where we can find tiger, wild boar, panther and deer and so on.
+There also some forest where we can find tiger, wild boar, panther, panther, and deer and so on.

 Rajasthan is the jewel of the desert.
 It is the land of sparkling images, once seen never forgotten.

 Rajasthan is a panorama of tourism.
 Whether it is the sand dunes or the massive forts and palaces, there is no other place like Rajasthan.
-Those travelers who have great interest in the history, culture and the lifestyle of the destination, Rajasthan is just the ideal tourist destination.
-Rajasthan Tourism offers a great collection of travel spots.
-It offers sand ridge, wild life tourism, Desert safari, ancient forts and palaces, the colorful ethnic life with the fairs and festivals which make it pleasant city.
-Once known as the 'Land of the Kings', the state still retains the glory and richness of those times with its marvelous monuments, colorful traditions and customs.
+For a traveler who is interested in the history, culture and the lifestyle of the people of the Oriental world, Rajasthan is just the perfect tourist destination.
+Rajasthan Tourism offers a great variety of travel experiences.
+Whether it is sand dunes, wild life tours, Desert safari, forts and palaces, the colorful tribal life or the fairs and festivals of Rajasthan, travellers to Rajasthan are assured of a truly regal experience.
+Once known as the ‘Land of the Kings’, the state still retains the glory and richness of those times with its marvelous monuments, colorful traditions and customs.

 Travel Circuits of Rajasthan

-The famous tourist spots such as the magnificent Amer Fort, the past capital of Jaipur.
-A charming merger of Rajput and Mughal architecture, the red sand stone and snowy marble palace has very fascinating apartments, this kind of wonderful beauty is very difficult to find anywhere in India.
+The famous tourist spots such as the magnificent Ajmer palace, the old capital of Jaipur.
+A fascinating blend of Rajput and Mughal architecture, the red sandstone and white marble palace has some very interesting apartments , the likes of which are not to be found anywhere in the country.
 The lake city Udaipur is famous for its beautiful palaces along the lakes.
-Jodhpur is located at the Thar destert edges in west , Pali, Jalor and Barmer on its south, in the north side Bikaner and Nagaur placed in the eastern side.
-It offers many sight seeing beauties like Umaid Bhawan Palace and Mehrangarh Fort.
+Jodhpur is situated at the edge of the Thar Desert with Jaisalmer on its west, Barmar, Jalor and Pali on its south, Bikaner on its north, and Nagaur on the eastern side and Nagaur on the eastern side.
+The city is like an oasis in the vast desert, with a variety of thorny shrubs all over the area.
+Main places to visit are: Umaid Bhawan Palace, Mehrangarh Fort and Jaswant Thada.

 Rajasthan Adventure Tourism

-When you are in Rajasthan then don't miss to go for Camel Safaris, it is a great entertainment.
-Other major Safaris are Bicycle Safari, Jeep Safari and also Elephant Safari.
+When in Rajasthan one cannot miss to go for Camel Safaris which is a great fun and can be experienced only here.
+Other Safaris which can be taken include Bicycle Safari, Jeep Safari and also Elephant Safari.

-Rajasthan is also known as the Shopper's destination, a fantastic place to shop items such as handicrafts, jewelry, textile things, wonderful paintings etc. Besides one can see other intersting places like Hawa Mahal, bird sanctuaries, forts & palaces, folk music and art etc. Jaipuri Rajai (quilts) are very famous due to their size, warmth and designs.
+Rajasthan is also called the Shopper’s destination, an ideal place to shop items like handicrafts, jewellery, textile, miniature paintings etc. Besides one can see places like Hawa Mahal, forts & palaces, bird sanctuaries, folk music and art etc.

 Wildlife in Rajasthan